-- Using the HMRC measure, over half of children in Tower Hamlets are in poverty.
+- Using the HMRC measure, the ward with the highest proportion of children in poverty is Church Street in Westminster (50%).

 What does this map show?